antfriend/antfriend.github.io/journals.md

 [Image source](journals/waves/waves_152.png)

 ### Text
-SE
+Consciousness is a container
-my which cor
+for my intention, which is a container for my attention.
-A place to hola on ae
+A place to hold on to
-w@an todo 7
-ESD inte
-eee tm
+what I mean to do.

+processing sensory info
+into motivational
+actuation.

+I'm bound to
+go where
+I'm thinking.
+A song
+in a jar.

 ---